A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

-\paragraph{Supervised Neural Networks}
+\subsubsection{Supervised Neural Networks}

-CNN and CRNN were implemented in PyTorch.
-CNN consists of two dilated convolutional layers, a linear prediction head, and a softmax layer.
-CRNN consists of two dilated convolutional layers, a bidirectional gated recurrent unit (GRU), a linear prediction head, and a softmax layer.
-In both cases, all convolutional layers are followed by ReLU activations and batch normalization.
-Each convolutional layer has 64 filters of size 7, and the GRU layer has 64 hidden dimensions.
-The outputs of these models are interpreted as class probabilities.

-To obtain model results, we trained both types of model for 100 epochs using the Adam optimizer~\cite{kingmaAdamMethodStochastic2015}.
-In each epoch, we windowed the data and chose a random subset of windows to use for training.
-The number of windows chosen per epoch was equal to twice the number of sampled time steps, divided by the window length in samples.
-We used a default window size of 2048 samples (the time this represents will vary with the sampling rate of the dataset).
-However, two datasets include some deployments with fewer than 2048 recorded samples.
-For these, we used a shorter window size (Rattlesnake, 64 samples; Seal, 128 samples).
+All neural networks were implemented in PyTorch, with model-specific details given below.
+For each dataset in BEBE, we trained each type of model for 100 epochs using the Adam optimizer~\cite{kingmaAdamMethodStochastic2015}.
+In each epoch, we randomly chose a subset of contiguous segments (\textit{clips}) to use for training.
+The number of clips chosen per epoch was equal to twice the number of sampled time steps, divided by the clip length in samples.
+The clip length varied between datasets, and is specified below.

-We used categorical cross-entropy loss, weighted to account for annotation imbalance.
+We used categorical cross-entropy loss, weighted in proportion to annotation imbalance.
 We applied cosine learning rate decay~\cite{loshchilovSGDRStochasticGradient2017}, and a batch size of 32.
 We masked all loss coming from sampled time steps annotated as \textit{Unknown}.